SJ-tech-Sweden/Hirehop-tools/README.md

+# I have stopped using hirehop and started using eventory.se instead, so I won't redo this to work with the newer categories and I won't continue to develop it.
+If nobody else wan't to continue this project I will archive it in a few months.
 # Hirehop-tools
 This project is for extending hirehop, I start with a new interface that works great to scan for check out on phones.
 I will also add functionality to check in equipment and add other features.